 VPN speed over time

-- Our team of developers add these.ovpn files to our speed test system
+- Our developers then add these.ovpn files to the server-based speed test system

-- We then record average download speed by testing all the servers that we have OpenVPN config files for
+- We then test for average download speed by getting speed results across all four servers we have config files for.

-- This is then repeated for each VPN 3 time a day!
+- This process is repeated for every VPN three times per day!

-The results you see on this page are an average pulled from this data in the following way:
+The results you receive on this page are an average pulled from this data in the following way:

 - 60% of the average download speed